yiliu1998/yiliu1998.github.io/methodpaper.md

 <b> Advances in Propensity Score Methods </b>

-My paper of this section plays around propensity score, a crucial tool in comparative effectiveness research for balacing covariate distributions and defining goalpost of inference.
+My paper of this section plays around the propensity score, a crucial tool in comparative effectiveness research for balacing covariate distributions and defining goalpost of inference.
 I have worked on (i) practical evaluations of novel propensity score weighting methods; (ii) development of new methods when there is lack of positivity; (iii) treatment effect estimation using semiparametric efficient and machine learning methods.

 <ol>
   <li><b>Liu Y</b>, Li H, Zhou Y, and Matsouaka RA (2024+).
 Average treatment effect on the treated, under lack of positivity.
 Under review at <em>Statistical Methods in Medical Research</em>. [<a href="https://arxiv.org/abs/2309.01334" target="_blank">arXiv</a>] </li>